Juicing Cannabis: The Potential Health Benefits of Treating Cannabis Like a Vegetable

 2way

-Ethan Russo suggests that people who do not naturally produce the necessary amount of cannabinoids may be more susceptible to illnesses such as irritable bowel syndrome, glaucoma and migraines.
-The girl from the movie below, Kristen Peskuski, tells a truly incredible story of how she used juicing cannabis to treat what she is calling, “endogenous cannabinoid deficiency disorder.”
-She suffered from a number of conditions that include lupus, rheumatoid arthritis, endometriosis, interstitial cystitis, hypoglycemia, anemia, chronic sinusitis, chronic bacterial infections, and other serious ailments.
+Russo suggests that people who do not naturally produce the necessary amount of cannabinoids may be more susceptible to illnesses such as irritable bowel syndrome, glaucoma and migraines.
+The girl from the movie below, Kristen Peskuski, tells her incredible story of how she used juicing cannabis to treat what she is calling, “endogenous cannabinoid deficiency disorder.”
+Kristin suffered from a number of conditions that include lupus, rheumatoid arthritis, endometriosis, interstitial cystitis, hypoglycemia, anemia, chronic sinusitis, chronic bacterial infections, and other serious ailments before she started juicing cannabis.

 Tips & Suggestions for Juicing Cannabis

-Now we know all this is very exciting, but do not go throwing your dispensary buds in the juicer thinking you’ll be magically healed.
+Now we know all this is very exciting, but do not go throwing your dispensary buds in the juicer thinking your about to make a magic healing potion.
 Here is a list of recommendations from Dr. Courtney on juicing raw cannabis:

 • When it comes to juicing, as with any vegetable, the fresher the better.